dotmaster/Touchable-jQuery-Plugin/Readme.md

 # Touchable #

-Touchable is a very lightweight jQuery Class that unifies touch and mouse events over different platforms like desktops and mobile devices with touchscrennes (like Android, iPad, iPod Touch, iPhone etc.)
+Touchable is a very lightweight jQuery Class that unifies touch and mouse events over different platforms like desktops and mobile devices with touchscreens (like Android, iPad, iPod Touch, iPhone etc.)
-The name Touchable therefore might be a bit confusing, cause it actually is a generic "Touch" which involves also mouse events.
+The name Touchable therefore might be a bit confusing, cause we actually generate a generic "Touch" which involves also mouse events.
 For convenience they are all called "Touches".

 Touchable really doesn't depend that much on jQuery, so it should work with other libraries like [Zepto][] too.
 Havent tested that though.
 [Zepto]: http://zeptojs.com/